meshtastic/meshtastic/website/docs/software/settings/misc.md

 ### debug_log_enabled

-By default we turn off logging as soon as an API client connects (to keep shared serial link quiet).
+By default we turn off logging as soon as an API client connects (to keep shared serial link quiet and save bandwidth).
 Set this to true to leave the debug log outputting even when API is active.

 ### factory_reset